ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 To recreate this example **within** cOmicsArt, use the following steps:

-1. Start the Application (locally or [online](https://shiny.iaas.uni-bonn.de/cOmicsArt/))
+0. Start the Application (locally or [online](https://shiny.iaas.uni-bonn.de/cOmicsArt/))
-2. In the `Data Selection`, use the `Testdata`
+1. In the `Data Selection`, use the `Testdata`
-3. We want to use all the data, so we will not filter the data, directly clicking `"Start the Journey"`
+2. We want to use all the data, so we will not filter the data, directly clicking `"Start the Journey"`
-4. Select `DESeq2` as the pre-processing method with `condition` as the main factor
+3. Select `DESeq2` as the pre-processing method with `condition` as the main factor
-5. In the `Significance Analysis`, run the significance analysis for `trt:untrt`, Significance
+4. In the `Significance Analysis`, run the significance analysis for `trt:untrt`, Significance
    level: `0.05` and test-correction: `Benjamini-Hochberg`
-6. Select now the `trt:untrt` tab, in the the `Volcano` tab
+5. Select now the `trt:untrt` tab, in that the `Volcano` tab
-7. Download the data and code by clicking on `Get underlying R code and data` under `Volcanot plot padj`
+6. Download the data and code by clicking on `Get underlying R code and data` under `Volcanot plot padj`

 Anything not mentioned here can be left as default.
 Below you can find a slide show of